ondrej-kvasnovsky/nodejs-handbook/basics.md

     // callback(cache[fileName]);
     // make it asynchronous - and puts it before any IO event in the event loop process.nextTick(() => callback(cache[fileName]));
-    // make it asynchronous - and puts it at after all the IO events in the event loop setImmediate(() => callback(cache[fileName]));
+    // or make it asynchronous - and puts it at after all the IO events in the event loop setImmediate(() => callback(cache[fileName]));
   } else {
     // invoked asynchronously